Day After Reading: Issue N°1

-Day After Reading N°2
+Issue N°2

 Took place in Valencia, Santa Clarita, California, USA in 2015 as the primary objective of a week-long workshop Balland was invited to give for Graphic design MFA students of California Institute of the Arts (CalArts), with a school-published Newspaper as the end result.

-Day After Reading N°3
+Issue N°3

 A road trip around the USA that began on September 5, 2016 in New York City and is slated to wrap up on December 20, 2016 in Seattle, Washington.